3DTopia/3DTopia/README.md

 ### 1.3 Download Checkpoints
 Download checkpoint from [huggingface](https://huggingface.co/hongfz16/3DTopia).
 Put the checkpoint `3dtopia_diffusion_state_dict.ckpt` under the folder `checkpoints`.

+### Q&A
+- If you encounter this error in the second stage `ImportError: /lib64/libc.so.6: version 'GLIBC_2.25' not found`, try to install a lower version of pymeshlab by `pip install pymeshlab==0.2`.

 ## 2. Inference

 ### 2.1 First Stage